Cap-Haïtien fuel tanker explosion

 On 14 December 2021, a fuel tank truck exploded in the Samari neighborhood of Cap-Haïtien, the capital city of the Haitian department of Nord.
 At least 90 people were killed and more than 120 were injured; many people were injured as a result of rushing towards the tanker, likely to collect some of its cargo, before the explosion occurred.
-Many inhabitants are suffering from a huge financial crisis.
+Many inhabitants were suffering from financial crisis.

 Haiti, hit with an economic crisis worsened by an earthquake four months earlier, was unable to adequately treat victims of the explosion, with hospitals undersupplied and in disarray.

 Background

 In 2021, Haiti was the poorest country in the Western Hemisphere.
 Economic and political crises were compounded by the assassination of President Jovenel Moïse, and the 2021 Haiti earthquake which caused 2,248 deaths and US$1.5 billion in damage, and an unstable electrical grid that left hospitals, schools, and businesses dependent on gasoline generators.
 In the wake of the earthquake, looting and gang activity became rampant, stifling aid and recovery efforts.
 Gangs hijacked fuel trucks, kidnapped their drivers, and took control of fuel distribution ports.

 In November 2021, G9 gang leader Jimmy Chérizier announced that fuel trucks would temporarily be allowed back into Port-au-Prince.
 Citizens of Haiti scrambled to get gasoline, with some selling to the black market.